-Put the word "invoice" at the top of the page so your customer knows immediately what he or she is looking at.
+Put the word “invoice” at the top of the page so you customer knows immediately what they are looking at.

 Who sent this invoice and how can I contact them if I have a question?

-Include your name or your company name, postal and email address, phone number, and any other information your customer might need to get in touch.
+Include your name or your company name, postal and email address, phone number, and any other information your customer might need to get in touch with you.

 What am I being asked to pay for?

 Include a line-item list of the goods provided or services rendered and the cost for each as earlier agreed upon.